 Use BlueConic privacy settings for CCPA compliance

-- In the BlueConic menu bar, choose Settings > Privacy.
+- In the BlueConic navigation bar, choose Settings > Privacy.

-- In the Privacy window, select US - California (CCPA).
+- On the Privacy settings page, select US - California (CCPA/CPRA).

 Note: If you already have consent management for GDPR set up, leave that box checked.